Tag

 Samsung’s new Odyssey G8 OLED is a pretty strong competitor for the Alienware 34 QD-OLED.
 It features a very similar 34-inch WQHD (3440 x 1440) QD-OLED panel offering a 175Hz refresh rate, and an 1800R curve.
 The primary difference is that the Samsung monitor does not come with native Nvidia G-Sync whereas the Alienware does.

 Like most OLED monitors it looks stunning for any form of media, with perfect black levels.
 It offers 100% sRGB, 99% coverage of DCI-P3 and 94% coverage of AdobeRGB.
-In our testing we noticed that at full brightness, the monitor was also very accurate in SDR, offering a color error of only 0.8 (anything under 2 is considered suitable for color work).
+In our testing we noticed that at full brightness, the monitor was also very accurate in SDR, offering a color error of only 0.8 (anything under 2 is considered suitable for color ).

 The Odyssey G8 also comes with additional smart features.
 There is Samsung’s Tizen OS built into the monitor, similar to the Samsung Smart Monitor M8.
 This gives you access to apps like and YouTube, Samsung’s Game Hub, and more.
 You also get a remote control, giving you easier access to settings and functionality.